Bookkeeping

 Enter all of the following as information is available, paying attention to both account and category:

 • Non-donation income.
-The main items here would be checks received to pay for for-fee events.
-The Membership Operations Manager will send you an email when they have deposited such checks, and will provide you with the deposit number so you can refer to the documentation in the Copies of the Request for Deposit forms stored in the Deposit Records sub-folder of the Financial Records folder on Wild Apricot..
+The main items here would be registration checks received to pay for for-fee events.
+You can refer to the documentation in the Copies of the Request for Deposit forms stored in the "RFDs for Nongifts" sub-folder of the Financial Records folder on Wild Apricot..
 (Note: You must be logged in to Wild Apricot and in Administrative view to use this link).

-• Use the date you think the checks will be recorded in the Foundation books -- normally about two weeks after submission.
+• If you are entering these before they show up in Workday, use the date you think the checks will be recorded in the Foundation books -- normally about a week after submission.
+Otherwise, use the date shown in Workday.
 If a new for-fee event is involved, create new categories for it as sub-categories of Event Registration Fees Collected and Paid Events.
 It is convenient to begin the name of the event with the calendar year in which it occurred.

 • Include the ASURA deposit number in the reference or check# field.
-In the memo field, include the person's name and the check number, e.g., "Joe Smith ck #1043".
-The name and check number are important for reconciling with the Foundation account.
+In the memo field, include the number of checks included in this deposit.

 • The Foundation charges a 5% administrative fee on non-gift check deposits.
 This fee is usually done for each deposit batch, but might be for more than one.
 The fees are shown on the Budget Summary under "Administrative Fees".
 When you enter these, they should be recorded as expenses for the event that the checks are associated with.
 Use the deposit code from the associated forms appended with "Fee" to make it easy to identify them in Quicken.